mocha-parallel/mocha-parallel-tests/README.md

 An example use case to this feature is to use `beforeEach` and `afterEach` to dynamically synchronize the workers (e.g. when working with outer services).

+## Stream output

+The option `--stream-output` indicates that the output of the workers will be streamed immediately to the console.
+Note that using this option, mocha-parallel-tests will not group the outputs by the workers, therefore it might be messy.

 ## Differences with mocha

 Main difference with `mocha` comes from the fact that all files are executed in separate processes/threads and don't share the scope.
 This means that even global variables values that you could've used to share the data between test suites will not be reliable.
 There's also some specific behaviour for some of the `mocha` CLI options like `--bail`: it's just applied to each test in its process.
 You can see the full list of differences [here](https://github.com/mocha-parallel/mocha-parallel-tests/wiki/Differences-with-mocha).